tokenspice/tokenspice/README.md

 Project has been compiled.
 Build artifacts saved at <your dir>/tokenspice/build/contracts
 ```

+If brownie has any compile options set, e.g. if `brownie-config.yaml` has _any_ real content, then brownie will always re-compile before a `tsp` or `pytest` run.
+This can be time-consuming.
+To avoid this, comment out the lines `compiler: .. solc .. version: 0.5.7`.
+But be sure to un-comment them if you want a recompilation, otherwise it will compile at a higher `solc` version and give errors.

 When TokenSPICE starts, it imports `util/constants.py`, and:
 - it loads a project via `BROWNIE_PROJECT = brownie.project.load('./', name="MyProject")`.
 It loads the ABIs in the `build/` directory, which is enough info for brownie to start treating each contract from `contracts/` as a _class_.